BryanGaray99/esp32-ubidots-temperature-control/README.md

    - When manual mode is activated, the automatic temperature control is overridden.
    - Manual control allows users to turn on/off the light and motor as needed.

+## Ubidots Configuration

+1. Create an account on [Ubidots](https://ubidots.com/).
+2. Create a new device and variables for temperature, humidity, motor, light-bulb and manual-mode.
+3. Obtain the Ubidots token and update the code.

 ## Setup and Configuration

 1. Clone this repository.
 2. Install the required libraries manually using the provided ZIP files.
 Ensure the project folder is added to the Arduino IDE preferences under "Sketchbook location."
 3. Wire the components according to the provided diagram.
+4. Do not forget to put your WIFI connection SSID and Password and your Ubidots Tokens and exact labels.
-4. Upload the code to the ESP32 using the Arduino IDE.
+5. Upload the code to the ESP32 using the Arduino IDE.

-## Ubidots Configuration

-1. Create an account on [Ubidots](https://ubidots.com/).
-2. Create a new device and variables for temperature, humidity, motor, light-bulb and manual-mode.
-3. Obtain the Ubidots token and update the code.

 ## Contributions